shadyelnady4/type-graphql-orm/README.md

-# Awesome Project Build with TypeORM
+# GraphQl Project Build with TypeORM and Mongodb

 Steps to run this project: